-Last August, the government of Myanmar launched a brutal crackdown on the Rohingya in Rakhine State.
+In mid-2017, the government of Myanmar launched a brutal crackdown on the Rohingya minority in Rakhine

 Nearly every Rohingya refugee has a story that is nothing less than a nightmare.